 1 tablespoon Asian rice wine

-2 teaspoons gochugaru (Korean dried chili pepper flakes; see note)
+2 teaspoons gochugaru (Korean dried chile pepper flakes; see notes)

 2 pounds pork shoulder, cut into thin strips

 2 scallions, white and light green parts only, thinly sliced